gitlost-murali/daily-report/_posts/2021-06-08-generalization-zeros.md

 1. Come up with a pre-built lexicon or words and mask words that are not in the set with \<UNK\>.
 2. Create the lexicon from training corpus (the usual way) and then mask words that have $freq<k$ as <UNK>.
 3. After generating \<UNK\>s in training corpus in either way (Step 1 or 2), we can start training the LM.

+The choice of \<UNK\> assigning process has an impact on the metrics like Perplexity, If we have a small vocabulary, model can achieve less perplexity by predicting everything as \<UNK\> which anyway has higher probability.
+Note that, two LMs can only be compared when they have same vocabulary.